ExcelWebTeam2021/Pre-events/README.md

 ### Further features

+1. Instead of loading entire events at once, load them on-scroll.
+This would improve efficiency
-1. Subscription sort of button (If a user subscribe, they could get a mail notification when we post a new event)
+2. Subscription sort of button (If a user subscribe, they could get a mail notification when we post a new event)

+## Tasks

+1. Create a basic design outline : by June 16th